-The great thing about liposuction is that the effects are permanent.
-The fat cells that were removed won’t “grow back.”
+Liposuction removes fat cells, so they can’t “grow back.”
 However, not all of the fat cells in a given area can be removed, only a portion of them.
 This means that having liposuction doesn’t prevent new weight gain, so it’s important to exercise and follow a healthy diet in order to maintain your new shape.

 When you have a liposuction consultation with Dr. Obaid, the focus is on talking about what you want liposuction to do for you and whether liposuction is the best way to achieve your goals.
 You’ll also talk about what the liposuction procedure entails and what you need to do to prepare for it.

 The objective of liposuction is to remove small pockets of fat to improve the silhouette, but it’s not a substitute for substantial weight loss.
 A good candidate for liposuction is someone who is already at or near their ideal healthy weight but has some “problem areas” that don’t respond to diet and exercise.
 For best results, candidates should have good muscle tone and firm skin.
 They should be willing to continue a healthy lifestyle after the procedure.

 Liposuction is ideal for combining with other procedures, and many people who have procedures such as breast lifts, tummy tucks, and mommy makeovers, choose to have liposuction at the same time.